kdeldycke/awesome-falsehood/readme.md

 - [Floating Point Math](https://0.30000000000000004.com) - “Your language isn't broken, it's doing floating point math. (…) This is why, more often than not, `0.1 + 0.2 != 0.3`.”
 - [The yaml document from hell](https://ruudvanasseldonk.com/2023/01/11/the-yaml-document-from-hell) - YAML is full of obscure complexity like accidental numbers and non-string keys.
 - [I am endlessly fascinated with content tagging systems](https://twitter.com/hillelogram/status/1534301374166474752) - There are edge-cases even in tagging systems which are supposed to be barebone.
-- [Falsehoods about Quantum Technology](https://github.com/gottfriedsz/falsehoods-quantum) - Common misconceptions about quantum technology and computers.
 - [Falsehoods about Event-Driven Systems](https://dimtion.fr/blog/falsehoods-event-driven/) - Misconceptions about event driven systems and message passing.
 - [Falsehoods about Digital Object Identifiers (DOIs)](https://pardalotus.tech/posts/2024-10-02-falsehoods-programmers-believe-about-dois/) - False conceptions about the identifiers that are used to identify and link research outputs (and a lot of other things).
 - [Falsehoods about CVE](https://medium.com/@jonathan.leitschuh/falsehoods-people-believe-about-cves-85c1d063ffda) - CVE ≠ vulnerability (and 36 other confusions).
-- [Falsehoods about authorization](https://www.osohq.com/post/falsehoods-about-authorization) - Misconceptions about implementing permissions systems.

 ## Transportation

-- [Falsehoods about Cars](https://github.com/driveto/falsehoods-about-cars) - Even something as common as defining a car is full of pitfalls.
 - [Falsehoods about Aviation](https://flightaware.engineering/falsehoods-programmers-believe-about-aviation/) - Aviation data are less normalized than you might think.
 - [Falsehoods about Airline Seat Maps](https://duffel.com/blog/falsehoods-about-seat-maps) - Airline seat maps are far more complex than just neat rows and columns of seats.
 - [The Maddening Mess of Airport Codes](https://www.youtube.com/watch?v=jfOUVYQnuhw) - Having multiple international and national agencies trying to reconcile history, practicality and logistics makes codes follow arcane rules.